-The Lenovo IdeaPad 3 is relatively thin and light for a 15.6 inch device, and its included power adapter is compact.
-Both should fit easily into most bags.
+The Lenovo IdeaPad 3 15 is relatively thin and light for a 15.6-inch device, and its included power adapter is compact.
+Both fit easily into most bags.

-The Lenovo IdeaPad 3 gets reasonably bright, just slightly above the advertised 300 cd/m².
+The display gets reasonably bright, just slightly above the advertised 300 cd/m².
 It's bright enough to combat glare in most settings, but not for outdoors in broad daylight.
-It gets very dim at the lowest brightness setting, providing a more comfortable viewing experience in the dark.
+It gets very dim at the lowest brightness setting, which is great for dark room viewing, as it causes less eye strain.
 The TN panel is advertised to have a maximum brightness of 250 cd/m².

-The Lenovo IdeaPad 3's black uniformity is okay.
+The black uniformity is okay.
 The whole screen is more dark blue than black.
 There's some clouding here and there, as well as some backlight along the top and bottom edges of the screen.
-The TN panel's uniformity will be much worse due to TN panels' narrow viewing angles.
-Black uniformity varies between individual units.
+The TN panel's uniformity will likely be much worse due to the TN panel's narrow viewing angles.

-The Lenovo IdeaPad 3 has okay horizontal viewing angles.
+The Lenovo IdeaPad 3 has an okay horizontal viewing angle.
 The image looks noticeably darker from the sides, so you have to be close or directly in front of the screen to get the best accuracy.
-The TN panel will have significantly worse viewing angles.
+The TN panel will have a significantly worse viewing angle.

-The Lenovo IdeaPad 3 has okay vertical viewing angles.
+The Lenovo IdeaPad 3 has an okay vertical viewing angle.
 There's some color shift and darkening of the image when viewing from above or below.
 However, you still have a bit of play to tilt the screen before image accuracy degrades.
-The TN panel's viewing angles will be much worse as they usually suffer from chrome inversion.
+The TN panel's viewing angle will be worse.

 The Lenovo IdeaPad 3 has a decent keyboard.
 The size and key spacing are alright, though the Numpad feels a bit more cramped.
 The keys have a good amount of travel and provide tactile feedback, but they require a lot of force to actuate, which might cause fatigue over an extended period.
 They also feel unstable and somewhat cheap.
 You can adjust the backlight brightness or turn it off completely using FN and the spacebar.
 Unfortunately, the backlight only lights up around the keys, not through the key legends.
 Also, backlighting is an optional feature, so some models don't have it.
 If you want a similar laptop with a better keyboard, check out the Lenovo IdeaPad 5 15 (2021).